ISO-TC204/ISO-TC204.github.io/docs/cybersecurity/trust-bridges.md

 ## What a Trust Bridge Can Support

 1. **Bridges Security Frameworks**
-   Trust bridges allow secure communication between domains that rely on disparate security frameworks.
+   Trust bridges allow secure communication between trust domains that rely on disparate security frameworks.
    - *Example:* An ITS Station configured with an X.509 certificate may need to communicate with a vehicle configured with IEEE Std.
 1609.2 certificates.
    - A trust bridge can validate message content using one framework and re-sign the content using a different framework.